HewlettPackard/hpe-solutions-openshift/synergy/scalable/3par/README.md

-# HPE Deployment Guide for Deploying Red Hat OpenShift Container Platform on HPE Synergy
+# HPE Deployment Guide for Red Hat OpenShift Container Platform on HPE Synergy and HPE 3PAR StoreServ Storage

 This guide is accompanied by a Reference Configuration.
 The Reference Configuration highlights business value and provides a bill of material for the tested configuration.
 It can be download from https://h20195.www2.hpe.com/V2/GetDocument.aspx?docname=a00056102enw.